 Get the CEUs you need through Eastern Michigan University.
 Located at EMU–Livonia, our seminars typically run 9 a.m. to 4 p.m. or 9 a.m. to 12 p.m.
 Prices are $109 for six clock hours and $79 for three clock hours.

 June 1 | Sarah VanZoeren, Ph.D., LMSW | 3 hours

 Learn more about special education in Michigan through hands-on activities.
 Explore Federal and State laws and policies related to services and delivery, strategies for navigating the system and resources for supporting students receiving special education services.

-Trauma informed practice implies a working knowledge of not only what signs and symptoms exist with trauma but also, how trauma impacts brain function, coping and client well-being.
-Learn the basics of trauma definition and symptomology, with special focus on the impact of multiple adverse childhood experiences (ACES) on brain process and its impact on coping and negative life outcomes.
+Trauma informed practice implies that professionals have a working knowledge of not only signs and symptoms but how trauma impacts brain function, coping and well-being.
+Learn the basics of trauma definition and symptomatology, with special focus on the impact of multiple adverse childhood experiences on brain process.

 For More Information